Uber Accident Attorney in Fort Wayne

 - The driver was logged into the app, waiting for a ride request – In this situation, the driver’s own coverage would apply as well as Uber’s contingent liability coverage (again, if the driver’s insurance won’t cover the crash or fails to fully cover all of your losses).

 - The driver was transporting a passenger – Because the driver clearly was working for Uber at this stage, Uber’s $1 million coverage would apply.

 Keep in mind: Insurance companies want to protect their profits by paying as little as possible to resolve claims for car accidents.
 If an Uber driver hits your car, you will need to have an experienced lawyer at your side to protect your rights when dealing with the insurance companies and pursuing the compensation that you are due.

 What Happens If I Am a Passenger During an Uber Accident?

 If you get injured while riding in an Uber car as a passenger, your legal options will depend on whether your driver or another driver caused the crash.
-If the Uber driver caused the accident, you would turn to the $1 million liability insurance which Uber provides when drivers are logged into the app and carrying passengers.
+If the Uber driver caused the car accident, you would turn to the $1 million liability insurance that Uber provides when drivers are logged into the app and carrying passengers.
 On the other hand, if the driver of another car was at fault, you would turn to that driver’s liability coverage.
 If the driver’s insurance fails to fully cover your damages, or if the driver lacks any insurance, Uber provides at least $1 million in UM/UIM.

 Get Help from Our Fort Wayne Uber Accident Attorneys Today